Oviraptoridae: Classification

 Other possible oviraptorids include Nomingia gobiensis, Gigantoraptor erlianensis, Jiangxisaurus ganzhouensis and Shixinggia oblita.
 All four have been suggested to be oviraptorids, caenagnathids, or more primitive than either group.

-The below cladogram was found in the description of the genus Anzu.

-In 2020, during their description of Oksoko, Funston et al. recovered a slightly different cladogram.
+In 2020, during their description of Oksoko, the cladogram recovered by Funston et al. is shown below.
 Because Oviraptor did not clade with Citipati and the other "oviraptorines", they named the latter's clade Citipatiinae, although they did not provide a formal definition.
 However, according to Mickey Mortimer, the clade can be considered valid because its describers explicitly name it as new, which satisfies ICZN Article 16.1.

 Paleobiology

 Diet

 The diet of oviraptorids is not fully understood.
-Though some appear to have been at least partially carnivorous, they were probably primarily herbivorous.
+Though some appear to have been at least partially carnivorous, they were probably primarily herbivorous or omnivorous.

 Originally, oviraptorids were thought to be specialized egg raiders, based on a Mongolian find showing Oviraptor on top of a nest erroneously attributed to the ceratopsian dinosaur Protoceratops.
 However, discoveries in the 1990s, including Citipati specimens clearly brooding (rather than preying on) the same types of nests, and a Citipati embryo inside the same type of egg preserved in these nests, showed that the "specialized egg thief" idea was incorrect.
 Still, some scientists have suggested that oviraptorids may have fed on shelled food items like eggs or shellfish.
 However, animals specialized for eating shelled food typically have broad, crushing beaks or teeth.
 In contrast, the jaws of oviraptorids had thin, sharp edges probably supporting shearing beaks, ill-suited for cracking shells.
-Among other known animals, the beaks of oviraptorids most closely resemble those of herbivorous dicynodont synapsids, which are usually considered herbivorous.
+Among other known animals, the beaks of oviraptorids most closely resemble those of herbivorous dicynodont synapsids, which are usually considered herbivorous.(This leads to the possibility that these animals are omnivorous).

 Their beaks also share similarities with the beaks of herbivorous parrots and tortoises.

 Evidence of partial carnivory among some oviraptorines comes from a lizard skeleton preserved in the body cavity of the type specimen of Oviraptor and two hatchling Byronosaurus skulls found in a Citipati nest.
 Some scientists have also suggested that some oviraptorids (especially the small-handed, weak-clawed "ingeniines") fed mainly on plant material.